Striker1101/blog-api/README.md

 on success, output all artice published or not

 ## */auth*
-for authentiaating used on log-in and sign-up
+for authenticating user on log-in and sign-up

 ## */blog*
 all crud operations on posts and comments